Table of Content

 Understanding these regulations is essential for compliance and fostering a fair workplace not only for employers and their HR personnel but also for employees.
 In this blog, we’ll explore the working hours rules in India, including the minimum and maximum working hours in India, and throw some light on the legal frameworks that govern them.

-India’s labour regulations are currently undergoing significant reforms through four consolidated labour codes that aim to replace 29 earlier labour laws.
+India’s labour regulations have undergone significant reforms through four consolidated labour codes that have replaced 29 earlier labour laws.
 Working hours and workplace safety are primarily addressed under the Occupational Safety, Health and Working Conditions Code, 2020, which consolidates laws such as the Factories Act and Mines Act.
-Once fully implemented across all states, these labour codes are expected to simplify compliance and bring greater uniformity to labour regulations across India.
+Following the notification of final central rules on 8 May 2026, these labour codes now simplify compliance with a unified national framework and bring greater uniformity to labour regulations across India.

 These provisions under the Occupational Safety, Health and Working Conditions Code, 2020 ensure that the maximum working hours in India remain regulated while protecting employee health, safety, and fair compensation.